Gloria Estefan: Awards

-In addition to her three Grammy Awards, Estefan has received many other awards.
+In addition to her five Grammy Awards, Estefan has received many other awards.
 In May 1993, she received the Ellis Island Medal of Honor, which is the highest award that can be given to a naturalized U.S. citizen.
 She has won the Hispanic Heritage Award, an MTV Video Music Award, and the 1993 National Music Foundation's Humanitarian of the Year award.
 She is the recipient of the American Music Award for Lifetime Achievement.

 She also has a star on the Hollywood Walk of Fame.
 Her husband, Emilio, a world-renowned music impresario, received a star which is adjacent to his wife's on the Hollywood Walk of Fame in 2005.

 Estefan was awarded an honorary doctoral degree in music from the University of Miami in 1993.
 She was a member of the Board of Trustees of the University of Miami.
 In April 2014, Estefan was tapped into the Iron Arrow Honor Society, the University of Miami's highest honor society.
 In 2002, Barry University in Miami bestowed upon her an honorary law degree.
 She and her husband received honorary doctoral degrees in music from the Berklee College of Music in Boston in 2007.
 She delivered the commencement address to the 2007 graduating class.

 In 2002, she received the Congressional Hispanic Caucus Institute Medallion of Excellence for Community Service.
 The singer was Musicares Person of the Year in 1994.
 She founded the Gloria Estefan Foundation, which promotes education, health and cultural development.
 In 1997, she received the Golden Plate Award of the American Academy of Achievement.

 She has been honored twice by the Songwriters Hall of Fame.
 In 1992, she served as a public member of the U.S. Delegation to the 47th Session of the United Nations' General Assembly Opening Plenary.